easytarget/MQ-Pro-IO/README.md

 # MangoPI MQ Pro Device Trees for Bluetooth and GPIO

-### The MQ pro is a single core RISC-V allwinner D1 64bit 1Ghz, 1Gb SBC, in a Pi-Zero form factor.
+The MQ pro is a single core RISC-V allwinner D1 64bit 1Ghz CPU, with 1Gb RAM, HDMI and Wifi, in a Pi-Zero form factor Single Board Computer.

 ## This is a guide for enabling bluetooth and using the MangoPi MQ pro's IO capabilities when running Ubuntu 24.04.1

 The `24.04.1` is a LTS+ release from Ubuntu and should provide 5+ years of updates.